JDTJW/task-tracker/README.md

 ## What I learned building this

-This was my first real project after being stuck watching Python tutorials without retaining much.
-Building it from scratch (rather than following a tutorial) forced me to actually understand and debug:
+Building it from scratch forced me to actually understand and debug:

 - Lists and dictionaries as combined data structures
 - Writing functions with parameters and return values, and using return values for success/failure feedback